aditya-063/nat_standard/README.md

 ## Overview

 NΔT (Next-Advanced-Notation) is a **next-generation data serialization format** designed for **maximum token efficiency**.
 It converts JSON or Toon files into a highly compact, machine-efficient format while remaining human-readable.
-NΔT can reduce up to **75% of tokens** compared to traditional JSON, making it ideal for LLM applications and AI workflows.
+NΔT can reduce up to **75% of tokens** compared to traditional JSON.

 NΔT is perfect for: